endavisw/notes/netmri/sandbox_snmp.md

 # NetMRI Sandbox SNMP Configuration

 The default `/etc/snmp/snmpd.conf` in the NetMRI 7.6.0 Sandbox is set to:
-* Listen on all interfaces
+* Listen on all interfaces with both IPv4 and IPv6
 * Enable the same default v2c community as NetMRI, `per1sc0pe`
-* Sets up a `netmri` user for v3, but does not specify passphrase or security
+* Sets up a `netmri` user for v3, but doesn't appeat to specify passphrase or security

 ```perl
 sysObjectID 1.3.6.1.4.1.24198.1.1.20